kevmoo/dhttpd/README.md

 -p, --port=<port>    The port to listen on.
                      (defaults to "8080")
     --path=<path>    The path to serve.
 If not set, the current directory is used.
+    --cert=<cert>    The certificate to use.
+                     If not set, https will not be used.
+                     See the dart documentation about SecurityContext.useCertificateChain for more.
+    --key=<key>      The key of the certificate to use.
+                     If not set, https will not be used.
+                     See the dart documentation about SecurityContext.usePrivateKey for more.
     --host=<host>    The hostname to listen on.
                      (defaults to "localhost")
 -h, --help           Displays the help.